How to Use Pressed Garlic to Help With Vision Loss

 You’ll need a kitchen utensil known as garlic press.
 It’s designed to crush a clove of garlic by pressing it through a series of small holes.
 It has a small lever that serves to press the clove into a thick paste.

 Of course, if you don’t have this tool you can choose other options like a cutting board or a mortar and pestle.

 Mode of consumption

-- To obtain these benefits from daily garlic consumption, one or two cloves is recommended.
+- To obtain these benefits from daily garlic consumption, we recommend one or two cloves.

-- You should always eat it raw, because when you cook garlic it loses up to 90% of its benefits.
+- You should always eat it raw.
+This is because when you cook garlic, it loses up to 90% of its benefits.

-- You can also combine it with a little lemon juice and olive oil.
+- You can also combine it with a little bit of lemon juice and olive oil.

 How often should you add this to your diet?
 Now that you know how good it can be for your vision, stop making excuses and try it on a regular basis.